hyprwm/hyprland-wiki/content/Configuring/Monitors.md

 > decimals).
 For example 1920x1080 / 1.5 = 1280x720 -> OK, but
 > when / 1.4 -> 1371.4286x771.42857 -> not ok.

-Leaving the name empty will define a fallback rule to use when no other rules match.
+Leaving the `output` empty will define a fallback rule to use when no other rules match.

-There are a few special values for the resolutions:
+There are a few special values for the `mode` field:

 - `preferred` - use the display's preferred size and refresh rate.
 - `highres` - use the highest supported resolution.
 - `highrr` - use the highest supported refresh rate.
 - `maxwidth` - use the widest supported resolution.

-Position also has a few special values:
+`position` also has a few special values:

 - `auto` - let Hyprland decide on a position.
 By default, it places each new monitor to the right of existing ones, using the monitor's top left corner as the root point.